Accounting and Financial Management (MMGT6003)

 UNIT OF STUDY

-This unit of study focuses on the theory and practice of financial decision making and financial management within organisations.
+This unit focuses on the theory and practice of financial decision making and financial management within organisations.
 Its subject matter includes a review of the economic logic of financial decisions, drawing on the modern theories of finance and management accounting.
-Among the topics covered are capital budgeting, costing for pricing, real options valuation, and all of the other fundamental elements of financial decision making.
-The unit of study emphasizes decision making within a management context.
-This requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
-The objective of the unit of study is to balance the need for quantitative and qualitative management tools.
-The philosophy of the subject is that in a sophisticated organisation, these are inseparable essentials of successful financial management.
+Topics covered include capital budgeting, costing for pricing, real options valuation, and all of the other fundamental elements of financial decision making.
+Decision making within a management context is emphasised.
+The unit requires an understanding of not only economic principles but also broader behavioural and organisational considerations.
+The objective of the unit is to balance the need for quantitative and qualitative management tools.
+The philosophy is that in a sophisticated organisation, these are inseparable essentials of successful financial management.

 Our courses that offer this unit of study